First of three sustainable shuttle tankers chartered by Petrobras arrives in Brazil

-Petrobras revealed on Wednesday that the DPST Eagle Colatina has arrived in Brazil, reinforcing its fleet of sustainable ships for the support operations on oil platforms operated by this state-owned player.
+Petrobras revealed on Wednesday that the DPST Eagle Colatina had arrived in Brazil, reinforcing its fleet of sustainable ships for the support operations on oil platforms operated by the state-owned player.
 The vessel, built with eco-efficient technologies with a deadweight of 155 thousand tons, docked at the Port of Rio de Janeiro at the end of May.

 Furthermore, the Eagle Colatina vessel is expected to contribute to the reduction of carbon emissions in maritime transport and reinforce Petrobras’ fleet at a strategic time for the company, adding operational safety, reliability and value to the firm’s offloading operations.
 The vessel is joining six other DPSTs which AET already operates for Petrobras.

 Aside from the Eagle Colatina – built for Petrobras charter based on the agreement signed in February 2020 with AET and named in March 2022 – Petrobras will receive two more sustainable vessels for its fleet of support vessels – Eagle Cambe and Eagle Crato – which will be delivered by the end of this year.
 When it comes to Eagle Cambe, it is worth noting that AET took delivery of this vessel from Samsung Heavy Industries (SHI) on 31 May 2022.